 The theatre and dance collections support the Department of Theatre and Dance, which concentrates on performance, especially play production, theatrical design, playwriting, theatre education, and dance.
 The Fine Arts Library holds texts of major plays written in English or translated into English, with contemporary plays collected most heavily.
 The Perry-Castañeda Library also holds texts of plays in English and other languages, with emphasis on plays as a literary form and on literary criticism.
 The extensive Art and Art History collections create a pivotal focus of research for graduate study.

 The music collection supports instruction and research in the Sarah and Ernest Butler School of Music, which includes music performance, composition, ethnomusicology, music and human learning, music theory, and musicology.
-Most historical periods and geographical areas are covered in both classical and popular idioms, though the emphasis is on the Western classical tradition.
+Most historical periods and geographical areas are covered in both classical and popular idioms.
 Music is represented in a wide variety of printed and recorded formats.